 - Hirosaki Castle: Retaining many of it’s Edo-period features, Hirosaki’s castle was listed as one of Japan’s 100 finest castles and is one of Japan’s most famous cherry blossom spots with over 2600 trees.

-- Aomori Showa Daibutsu: The tallest seated Buddha in Japan weighs in at 220 tons and is 70 ft tall—so although it was only built in 1984, it’s a pretty impressive sight nonetheless.
+- Aomori Showa Daibutsu: The tallest seated Buddha in Japan weighs in at 220 tons and is 70 ft tall.
+Although it was only built in 1984, it’s a pretty impressive sight nonetheless.

 - The Hiraizumi Temples: Numerous Buddhist temples fill this city, with some built as the foundation for a peaceful Buddhism based realm, some built in rockfaces and some believed to be over 1300 years old.

-- Genbikei Gorge: A stunning natural gorge you can order “flying dango” to be sent across by rope basket and even take a boat to enjoy the views from the water.
+- Genbikei Gorge: To see this stunning natural gorge, you can hop into a “flying dango” (rope basket) and be sent across.
+Alternatively, you can take a boat to enjoy the views from the water.

 - Mount Iwate: Technically active but not considered dangerous, Mt.
 Iwate is a great hike offering one of the best scenic views in all of Iwate.
-It has 6 trails to choose from, but best check the activity status just in case!
+It has six trails to choose from, but best check with a local tourist center about the activity status just in case!

 - Cat Island and Fox Village: A small island an hour away from the mainland by ferry—Tojima has one thing going for it, and it’s cats.
 Hundreds and hundreds of cats.
-If you prefer foxes, head to Zao: this mountain sanctuary has very photogenic foxes living wild—you can see cubs in spring and get much closer than usual!
+(It’s not to be confused with Kyushu’s cat island.)
+If you prefer foxes, head to Zao: this mountain sanctuary has very photogenic foxes living wild.
+You can see cubs in spring and get much closer than usual!

 - Matsushima Bay: With islands and temples alike, this area is famed for it’s stunning bay views and you can enjoy scenic boat tours around the islands.